Tokyo Fire Department: Tokyo Fire Museum

 The Tokyo Fire Museum is at Yotsuya 3–10, Shinjuku-ku.
-It has a large collection of historic fire fighting apparatuses.
-The museum has fire fighting history of the 17th and 18th centuries with large, scale-model dioramas showing scenes of destruction from past events.
+It has a large collection of historic firefighting apparatuses.
+The museum has firefighting history of the 17th and 18th centuries with large, scale-model dioramas showing scenes of destruction from past events.
 Models shows the uniforms and equipment that was used during that time.
-Other parts of the museum shows old pictures and films.
+Other parts of the museum show old pictures and films.
 They have scenes to show the birth of modern fire fighting vehicles, equipment, and fire suits.
-The museum has some of the very first pumps and hoses that were used.
-Twentieth-century firefighting history is also shown and the future of firefighting is exhibit at the museum, such as high-tech robots.
+The museum has some of the first pumps and hoses that were used.
+Twentieth-century firefighting history is also shown, and the future of firefighting is an exhibit at the museum, such as high-tech robots.
 A current working fire station is right next to the museum.